A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

 Integrating (\ref{eq:reco_g1}) over $g_2$, the reconstruction formula can then be written as

 which shows that $\int\abs{\hat{\pi}_2(g_2)\hf}^2 e^{-g_2}dg_2=1$.
-In (\ref{eq:reco_g10}), the term $e^{-g_2}$ is due to the Haar measure of the affine group.
-The discrete methods are derived from these observation, using FFT as the main computational tool.
+In (\ref{eq:reco_g10}), the term $e^{-g_2}$ is due to the Haar measure of the reduced affine group.
+The following discrete methods are derived from these observations, using FFT as the main computational tool.